 This is what happened in Biblical times.
 Of course, such talk of modern political upheavals would be construed as revolutionary and possibly illegal.
 Modern socialist states, which in honesty must include the United States, are not founded upon the model of the individual as was the Torah state.
-Modern socialism does not establish itself upon an unchangeable for Biblical, Judaic & Spiritual Studies www.koshertorah.com Rabbi Ariel Bar Tzadok, Director email. arieltzadok@gmail.com bedrock foundation.
+Modern socialism does not establish itself upon an unchangeable bedrock foundation.
 Modern socialism by definition endeavors to be fluid, to address and meet the changing whims of the society.
-Maintaining collective happiness is the modern goal, even if the means to favor the whims of the minority at the expense of the majority.
+Maintaining collective happiness is the modern goal, even if the means to favor the whims of the majority at the expense of the minority.

-The inherent flaw in this system is that the whims of the minority or of the majority that define public opinion and policy can be manipulated and guided by the hands of the very few who appear as if they are the voice of political correctness, when in fact they are only serving their own interests.
+The inherent flaw in this system is that the whims of the majority and thus public opinion and policy can be manipulated and guided by the hands of the very few who appear as if they are the voice of the majority, when in fact they are only serving their own interests.
 Once in place the socialist system controls all facets of life and the economy.
 It becomes impossible to address grievances in anything other than in a symbolic and meaningless way.

 One may express one's opinions all one wants; one may even be willing to convince others.
-However, socialist laws and public opinion are controlled by the ruling elite through their information vehicle, the public media that provides the masses with both information and entertainment.
-Essentially, therefore, modern socialism is an absolute dictatorship under the guise of being a benevolent "big brother" whose only concern is for the underprivileged individual.
+However, socialist laws are dictated by the majority and the majority opinion is controlled by the ruling elite through their information vehicle, the public media that provides both information and entertainment.
+Essentially therefore modern socialism is an absolute dictatorship under the guise of being a benevolent "big brother" whose only concern is for the underprivileged individual.
 Believing such, the majority of the public accepts their entitlements and thus hooks up to the system, eventually becoming incapable of providing for themselves without governmental involvement.
 This is a modern form of slavery that exemplifies the Biblical archetype of ancient Egypt.

 Torah teaches us to daily remember how we were brought out of Egypt.
 This was not meant to be a mere historical reminder.
 It was supposed to remind us of what ancient Egypt was really all about and to not allow ourselves to sink back into a state of such societal and governmental oppression.

-Apparently, we have failed miserably to actualize the meaning of this law and have found ourselves enslaved in a modern-day Egypt.
+Apparently, we have failed miserably to actualize the meaning of this law and have found ourselves enslaved in a modern day Egypt.
 How we will get out of this one is anybody's guess.
 Prophecy did predict that this type of modern enslavement would occur.
 Prophecy also predicts that the modern Egypt would collapse under Divine judgment even as did the ancient model.
 So, in the meantime, we live as slaves, even as did our ancestors.